 ANNAPOLIS, Md. — President Donald Trump's recent call for some red states to revise its Congressional maps has sparked backlash from Democrats.

-Republican State leaders in Texas, Florida, and Missouri are already considering legislative steps leading up to the 2026 mid-terms, which fall outside the nation's census period.
+Republican State leaders in Texas, Florida, and Missouri are already considering legislative steps leading up to the 2026 mid-terms, which fall outside the nation's 10-year census period.

 MORE: Texas Republicans aim to redraw House districts in special legislative session